BlockheaderWeb3-Community/auto-swap/README.md

 1. Fork the repository
 2. Create your feature branch (git checkout -b revoke-allowance)
 3. Commit your changes (git commit -m 'test: revoke allowance')
+4. Run `bash test_local.sh` to ensure you have a consistent environment with our workflow actions; (Please make you have successfully set `RPC_URL` with this command - `export RPC_URL=https://starknet-mainnet.public.blastapi.io/rpc/v0_7`).
+All tests must pass locally before proceeding to the next action
-4. Push to the branch (git push origin revoke-allowance)
+5. Push to the branch (git push origin revoke-allowance)
-5. Open a Pull Request
+6. Open a Pull Request